-- 13. In the USA, cannabis is the only illicit drug that is more widely used than prescription drugs (including analgesics, stimulants, sedatives, and tranquilizers) according to the 2009 National survey on Drugs and Health.
-In 2009, Vicodin® (a hydrocodone product) was the most used substance after alcohol and marijuana among 12th grade students (MTF, 2009) and although its use fell significantly in 2010 to 8.0% it remains one of the most widely used illicit drugs among 12th graders (for further information on prevalence rates among young people, see Section 3).
-The SAHMSA 2009 National Survey on Drug Use and Health in the US reported that 7 million citizens, or 2.8% of population aged 12 and older, had used prescription drugs for non-medical purposes in the Past month: an estimated 5.3 million had used analgesics, 2 million had used tranquilizers, 1.3 million had used stimulants, and 370 thousand had used sedatives non-medically in the Past month. - 14.
-In 2009, 0.6% of Canadians aged 15 years and older reported having used a psychoactive pharmaceutical to get high during the Past year.
-The use of prescription opioids to get high (0.4% annual prevalence) overshadows the use of heroin (0.3% annual prevalence), and was greater than the use of stimulants to get high (0.
-1%), and sedatives and tranquilizers to get high (0.
-2%) (CADUMS, 2008).
-Among young people, 0.5% of adolescents in grades 7 to 12 reported having used a psychoactive pharmaceutical to get high during the Past year (YSS, 2009).
-Data on the demand for treatment from both the United States and Canada show an increase of problem drug users linked to the use of synthetic-opioid prescription medicines and a decline in heroin-related problem users (UNODC, 2010b).
+In the United States, cannabis is the only illicit drug that is more widely used than prescription drugs (including analgesics, stimulants, sedatives, and tranquilizers) according to the 2009 National Survey on Drugs and Health.
+In 2009, Vicodin[®] (a hydrocodone product) was the most used substance after alcohol and marijuana among 12th grade students (MTF, 2009) and although its use fell significantly in 2010 to 8 per cent it remains one of the most widely used illicit drugs among 12th graders (for further information on prevalence rates among young people, see section 3).
+The SAHMSA 2009 National Survey on Drug Use and Health in the United States reported that 7 million citizens, or 2.8 per cent of population aged 12 and older, had used prescription drugs for non-medical purposes in the past month: an estimated 5.3 million had used analgesics, 2 million had used tranquilizers, 1.3 million had used stimulants, and 370 thousand had used sedatives non-medically in the past month.

+In 2009, 0.6 per cent of Canadians aged 15 years and older reported having used a psychoactive pharmaceutical to get high during the past year.
+The use of prescription opioids to get high (0.4 per cent annual prevalence) overshadows the use of heroin (0.
+3 per cent annual prevalence), and was greater than the use of stimulants to get high (0.
+1 per cent), and sedatives and tranquilizers to get high (0.
+2 per cent) (CADUMS, 2008).
+Among young people, 0.5 per cent of adolescents in grades 7 to 12 reported having used a psychoactive pharmaceutical to get high during the past year (YSS, 2009).
+Data on the demand for treatment from both the United States and Canada show an increase of problem drug users linked to the use of synthetic-opioid prescription medicines and a decline in heroinrelated problem users (UNODC, 2010b).

-- 15. In Mexico, the prescription drugs mostly used for non-medical purposes are tranquilizers (0.15%) sedatives and 0.07% other medicines).
-They are used mostly by young men aged 26-34 and women older than 35.
-The annual prevalence of prescription opiates in general population is higher (0.06%) than that of heroin (0.04%) (ENA, 2008). - 16.
+In Mexico, the prescription drugs most frequently used for non-medical purposes are tranquilizers (0.15 per cent sedatives and 0.07 per cent other medicines).
+They are used principally by young men aged 26-34 and women over 35.
+The annual prevalence of prescription opiates in the general population is higher (0.06 per cent) than that of heroin (0.04 per cent) (ENA, 2008).

 In South America, most countries report the use of opioids, rather than heroin.
-The non-medical use of prescription opioids accounts for most of the use of opioids, the highest prevalence being reported in Costa Rica (2.8%).
-The annual prevalence for prescription opiates in Brazil is reported at 0.5%, while the annual prevalence of benzodiazepines is 2.1%.
-Other countries in the region have low rates of opiate use, ranging from 0.1% in Ecuador to 0.3% in Bolivia.
+The nonmedical use of prescription opioids accounts for most of the use of opioids, the highest prevalence being reported in Costa Rica (2.8 per cent).
+The annual prevalence for prescription opiates in Brazil is reported at 0.5 per cent, while the annual prevalence of benzodiazepines is 2.1 per cent.
+Other countries in the region have low rates of opiate use, ranging from 0.1 per cent in Ecuador to 0.3 per cent in Bolivia.
 (UNODC, 2010b).
 According to a study conducted in Argentina in 2006, some 600,000 people reported self-medicating with prescription drugs (Observatorio Argentino de Drogas, 2010a).
-The 2009 National Study of Argentina shows that the lifetime prevalence for the use of stimulants without a prescription is 1.6% and the lifetime prevalence of tranquilizer use without a prescription in the general population is 3.6% (Observatorio Argentina de Drogas/ Secretario de Programación para la prevención de la drogadicción y la lucha contra Narcotráfico, 2009).
+The 2009 National Study of Argentina shows that the lifetime prevalence for the use of stimulants without a prescription is 1.6 per cent and the lifetime prevalence of tranquilizer use without a prescription in the general population is 3.6 per cent (Observatorio Argentina de Drogas/Secretario de Programación para la prevención de la drogadictión y la Lucha contra el Narcotráfico, 2009).